vegaprotocol/vega/DEBUG_WITH_DLV.md

 There are two options:
 1) You can start entire `V E G A` and `tendermint` and fire instructions at your node and debug the results.
-2) You can attach the `dlv` debugger to the intergation tests.
+2) You can attach the `dlv` debugger to the integration tests.

 For both you'll need to
 - Read and follow instructions in `GETTING_STARTED.md` first.